-I have worked for Apple since 2005, holding a number of different
+I worked for Apple from July 2005 to January 2017, holding a number of

 as well as compilers, debuggers, and related tools.